Starbucks stores to stop selling newspapers in the fall, pointing to ‘changing customer behavior’

 It will also do away with local newspapers, including The Seattle Times, which has been available at Starbucks stores across the Pacific Northwest since at least the early 1990s.

-Although retail, or “single-copy” newspaper sales have declined recently, Starbucks and other retailers remain “an important channel for news sales and distribution,” said Curtis Huber, The Seattle Times’ senior director of circulation and audience revenue, adding that Starbucks was among the The Seattle Times’ top five retail distributors.
+Although retail, or “single-copy” newspaper sales have declined recently, Starbucks and other retailers remain “an important channel for news sales and distribution,” said Curtis Huber, The Seattle Times’ senior director of circulation and audience revenue, adding that Starbucks was among The Seattle Times’ top five retail distributors.

 Starbucks spokeswoman Sanja Gould said the move follows the decline of in-store newspaper sales and is part of the company’s broader attempt to respond to “changing customer behavior.”
 Gould also noted that the decision will not affect the more than 6,100 Starbucks licensed locations in the U.S. that are non-company operated, such as those in many airports and hotels.